venturenixlab/java-class-demo/CodeGuide.md

 1. Create another class to implements Starter.
 Create Factory Class, with static method to return child class object based on the input parameter
 ### Interface
 11. One interface for the class to implement
+### Extends
+12. create a class extends a parent class, with a static String[] to pretend database
+### enum
+13.  create a enum class (Color) with attributes, and boolean method to describe the attributes